thorst/laravel-jetstream-impersonate/README.md

 ```

 ## Admin Dashboard
-Now that I have everything tested and working, I went back to the admin panel and removed the hardcoded user 5 button.
+Now that I have everything tested and working, I went to the admin panel.
 I wrote functionality to list all user, with search and pagination.
 On each user row there is a dropdown menu with an impersonate option.
-When that is clicked I get the user id that was call a js method.
+When that is clicked I get the user id, then i use that to call a js method.
 ```blade
 <form id="frmImpersonate" method="POST">
     @csrf